vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/feed.md

   - feed
 ---

-The theme will enable feed generation support using `@mr-hope/vuepress-plugin-feed` by default.
-If you do not need this feature, you can set the `themeConfig.feed` to `false` to disable the plugin.
+The theme will enable feed generation support using [`@mr-hope/vuepress-plugin-feed`](https://vuepress-theme-hope.github.io/feed/) by default.

 `@mr-hope/vuepress-plugin-feed` plugin will automatically generate feed in the following three formats for you